samochieng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays a confused smiley

 2-hellofile
 Display the content of the /etc/passwd

+3-twofiles
+Display the content of 2